fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 08.md

 ### Challenges

 The main challege was to get the solder heated up at the right position, because not all sides of the soldering iron were hot.
 So it sometimes took a little patience or a new position of the soldering iron until the wire could be soldered.
 We used the helping hand and a flux pen, that helped the solder flow cleanly onto the parts we were soldering.
 Another challenge was to reach the position between all the wires, but the helping hand and cutting and bending the finished wires away helped a lot and all in all we are satisfied with the result.
+It took us some time to check the polarity of the components, but the manual and prints on the PCB told us everything we needed.

 Here are some pictures of us soldering: